-Published July 24, 2025
+Published March 24, 2026

 Locals Guide: Barryville and Narrowsburg

-If you haven’t explored the towns along the Delaware River in Sullivan County yet, well, hop to it.
-The river makes an incredible backdrop, and there are more and more great indie places to shop and eat every day.
+If you haven’t explored the river towns of Barryville and Narrowsburg yet, it's time to hop to it.
 Barryville and Narrowsburg are about a 20-minute (very beautiful) drive apart, making it easy to explore both.
-Shoutout to Jessica Maloney - Narrowsburg native - for a lot of these tips.

 River trips